There are several types of problems that may occur during your OPT or OPT application:

 - Form G-1145 to confirm receipt and obtain case number in advance of paper notification.

-Use the address of USCIS Service Center that corresponds to the region where you will receive your EAD (the address you listed on Item #3 of your Form I-765).
 Make sure that you use a form of mailing with guaranteed delivery, tracking, and delivery confirmation.

 Please contact us.